- Tell us about your festival

 - And drink of choice whilst the festival is underway…?

 These days I am pretty much a non drinker, far too much going on with festival organisation, I think some of my younger team might be better qualified to answer this question!
-Coffee throughout and if I get a chance on the final Sunday of the festival, the Olympic Studios members bar where we have some of our films showing, does a fantastic Mahito!
+Oat Milk latte throughout and if I get a chance on the closing night of the festival, the Olympic Studios members bar where we have some of our films showing, does a fantastic Mahito!